ical135/ical135/README.md

 - 👋 Hi, I’m @ical135
-- 👀 I’m Full Stack Developer | ERP System Enthusiast
+- 👀 I’m Full Stack Developer
 <!--- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... --->